 In the early 1800s, Samuel Keithly (1789-1870) came from Kentucky, and settled in St. Charles County, bringing his slaves.
 The father of a large family with seven children, several step-children, and many grandchildren, the family had other members who owned slaves as well.
 By the 1840s, the family owned hundreds of acres of land, and had purchased land near today’s O’Fallon, Missouri where Sage Chapel Cemetery lies.
 The Keithly farm directly adjoined land purchased by German emigrant Arnold Krekel to the northwest, of 320 acres, where the town of O’Fallon was founded in 1856.
 Arnold’s brother Nicholas Krekel would become the towns’ first postmaster and Station Agent.

 Among Samuel Keithly’s slaves was John Rafferty.
-John and his sisters, Frances, Ludy, Elsie, and Lizzie who had been born in Kentucky.
+According to Mary Stephenson, a descendant, John and his sisters, Frances, Ludy, Elsie, and Lizzie had been born in Kentucky, and brought to Missouri.
 (These are among at least 17 burials at Sage Chapel Cemetery that we know experienced Missouri’s Emancipation Day on January 11, 1865.)
 When John Rafferty (Senior) passed away in 1881, his former master Samuel Keithly (Senior) had already passed away as well.
 Burials had already been taking place on the former Keithly plantation, on land that had been inherited and was by then owned by his daughter Mahala Keithly Castlio (1817-1896) and her husband Jasper N. Castlio.

 So on August 20th, in 1881, Mahala and her husband Jasper, transferred to three Trustees of the African Methodist Church, namely John Rafferty’s close friend Walter Burrel, Joel